 The still ongoing public debates about mask-wearing are often loaded with cultural stereotypes.
 It is said that people in the Western world were reluctant to wear masks because the mask is rooted in Western culture as an item of disguise, fraud and potential danger.
 In return, it is said that people in the East, especially in East Asian countries, are natural mask-wearers because of group norms or a specific mentality or because people are used to wear masks to protect themselves from smog.

 Contrary to those cultural clichés, I can recognize more similarities between the Italian and the East Asian stream than between the Italian and the German stream.
-All three streams are quite similar regarding mask-wearing in formalized situations like shopping, education, work or health care.
+All three streams are quite similar regarding mask-wearing in formalized situations like shopping, public transport or work.
 But outside those regulated social situations, things are a bit different.
 In both the Italian and Asian imagery, the face mask appears to me as an item that enables proximity and social interaction even during a global pandemic.
 The act of wearing a face mask is visually associated with social interaction, meeting other human beings and – regardless of the pandemic or the necessity of respiratory protection – having a good time with friends or family.

 Whereas in the German stream, I observe social interactions of masked human beings mainly in regulated social settings where mask-wearing is mandatory.
 Apart from those formalized situations, I either see solitary people wearing a mask in deserted spaces or I see mask-wearing people who are not connected to the unmasked people.
 With very few exceptions, mask-wearing in the German stream is visually associated with a certain amount of strangeness and with being an outsider.
 The mask appears to me as a source of irritation and as an item of social separation and distance.
 In my eyes, this is the major difference to the Asian and Italian stream where the mask appears as an item that enables the wearer to connect to other people.

 These similarities and disparities surprised me because according to the cultural hypotheses, the Italian stream should rather be similar to the German one and rather not be similar to the Asian one.
 In Italy, wearing a face mask in public space is as new as in Germany; in both countries the meaning of masking is shaped by medical use and the cultural tradition of masks as an item of disguise.
 It would be interesting to compare the Italian stream with images published in Italian-language media to see whether the act of wearing a mask is also visually connected to being social and close to others.
-Since we do learn visually – consciously and unconsciously – while looking at media images, the German stream makes me wondering what we did learn visually in the first months of the pandemic while looking at images that frame the act of wearing a face mask mainly as a source of strangeness, discomfort and distance.
+Since we do learn visually – consciously and unconsciously – while looking at media images, the German stream makes me wonder what we did learn visually in the first months of the pandemic while looking at images that frame the act of wearing a face mask mainly as a source of strangeness, discomfort and distance.